liturner/problem-details/README.md

 # Contributing

 Contributions are very welcome!
 Critical is that no dependencies are added to the project.
 Otherwise suggestions, bug fixes etc. are all welcome.
+Open a new Issue and label it as a question if you have suggestions or want more information.

 - All code must compile (without warnings) using ```mvn clean verify```
 - The site must build completely using ```mvn clean verify site```